Alice Washburn Awards

 The submission form will require the following items:

-• Project name and location
+• Project title and location

-• 250-word project description that includes:
+• Project description (max 350 words) that includes:

-• Square footage, site information, and context
+• Site information, and context

 • Brief synopsis of the project and design rationale